crhuber/crumb/README.md

 - Decrypts the secrets file using the private key
 - By default, displays `****` to mask the value
 - Supports `--show` flag to display the actual secret value
+- Supports `--export` flag to output in shell-compatible format for sourcing
+- Supports `--shell` flag to select output format when using `--export` (bash or fish, defaulting to bash)
+- When `--export` is used, `--show` is ignored and the secret value is always displayed
 - Requires a full key path (partial paths are not supported)

 #### Example Usage